 Here’s how to share a pages document with a PC user.
 Continue reading »

 Apple has changed the way calendars sync in Mavericks.
-It’s nicely integrated now.
-Here’s how to sync your Apple Calendar with a Google calendar.
-Continue reading »
+Here’s how to sync your Apple Calendar App with an existing Google calendar.